Chế Lan Viên: Poetry

 Chế Lan Viên was associated with the Bình Định Group of poets, whose other members were Quách Tấn, Hàn Mặc Tử, and Yến Lan.
 The preface to his first collection, Điêu Tàn, was also a statement of the aesthetics of the "Disordered" (Loạn), also known as "Mad" (Điên), school of poetry.
 The poems in that volume are marked by ghastly, even demonic, subjects and imagery.
-Chế Lan Viên was ethnic Chàm (or Giao Chỉ) by birth, and the ruins referred to in the title are those of the extinct Chàm Kingdom.
+There are rumors Chế Lan Viên was ethnic Chàm by birth because the ruins referred to in the title are those of the extinct Chàm Kingdom.
+However, he identified as "Giao Chi" person, meaning he was ethnic Vietnamese.
 The poems are haunted by catastrophe, by death and killings, and by memories of a lost past.

 Note: "Giao Chi" is not a Cham ethnic group.
 Giao Chi (Jiaozhi in Chinese) is the ancient name of northern Vietnam during the period of early Chinese domination of Vietnam.
 Che Lan Vien was born a Phan (Vietnamese) in Cam An Village, Cam Lo District, Quang Tri Province in 1920.
 He grew up in Quy Nhon (Binh Dinh Province) where there are many Cham ruins in the province, including the capital Do-Ban (Vijaya).
 Like many poets his time, Phan Ngoc Hoan decided to take up a pen name for his first published work.
 So, at the age of 17 Phan Ngoc Hoan, now known as Che Lan Vien ("Che" is a well-known Vietnamese surname of Cham ethnic origin) published Dieu Tan (Ruins) in 1937.
 Unlike Che Linh (Jamlen), who is Vietnamese of Cham ethnicity from Ninh Thuan Province, Che Lan Vien (Phan Ngoc Hoan) was not of ethnic Cham origin.

 His poetry during the war period was highly journalistic and heavily colored with nationalist sentiments.
 After the war, his writings reflected a return to normalcy, remembering the past and commenting on the realities of everyday living.